MomsFriendlyRobotCompany/pycreate2/README.rst

 	# Put the Create2 into 'safe' mode so we can drive it
 	# This will still provide some protection
 	bot.safe()

+	# You are responsible for handling issues, no protection/safety in
+	# this mode ... becareful
+	bot.full()

 	# Tell the Create2 to drive straight forward at a speed of 100 mm/s
 	bot.drive_straight(100)